We Are the World: Legacy

 The 20th anniversary of "We Are the World" was celebrated in 2005.
 Radio stations around the world paid homage to USA for Africa's creation by simultaneously broadcasting the charity song.
 In addition to the simulcast, the milestone was marked by the release of a two-disc DVD called We Are the World: The Story Behind the Song.
 Ken Kragen asserted that the reason behind the simulcast and DVD release was not for USA for Africa to praise themselves for doing a good job, but to "use it to do some more good [for the original charity].
 That's all we care about accomplishing."
 Harry Belafonte also commented on the 20th anniversary of the song.
 He acknowledged that "We Are the World" had "stood the test of time"; anyone old enough to remember it can still at least hum along.

-On January 29, 2024, a documentary titled The Greatest Night in Pop, was released on Netflix.
-The documentary, which was directed by Bao Nguyen, chronicles the obstacles and the behind-the-scenes stories that led to the creation of the song.
-The documentary features new interviews with Lionel Richie, Bruce Springsteen, Huey Lewis, Dionne Warwick, Cyndi Lauper and others involved with the song who reflect on the song and its legacy.
+On January 29, 2024, a documentary about the recording of the song, The Greatest Night in Pop, was released on Netflix, featuring interviews with Richie, Springsteen, Lewis, Warwick, Lauper and others.

-Reflecting on the song's cultural and artistic legacy forty years later, British philosopher Jason Barker asserts that "the USA For Africa anthem is the birth of postmodern tragedy" and "marks the beginning of the so-called Disaster Appeal".
+Other versions and parodies

+In 2026, Spike and the Gimme Gimmes assembled an all-star Punk rock lineup cover of the song to benefit Sweet Relief.
+The single and music video was released on Fat Wreck Chords.
+Performers on the song include Milo Aukerman, Nikki Corvette, Dani Miller, Jim Lindberg, Tony Reflex, Blag Dahlia, Dickey Barrett, Stacey Dee, and more.
+Included in the music video are cameos by Marc Orrell, Tokyo Hiro, Channel 3, director Josh Roush, and more.